-“The obscured favorable geology and proximity to major structural corridors that correlate to both New Gold’s Rainy River Gold-Silver Mine as well as First Mining Finance’s Cameron Gold Project suggest that our Rainy River claim blocks have the potential to host undiscovered gold and base metal mineralization,” said Mike Romanik, President of GoldON.
-“Access and infrastructure are excellent; and the claims recently added to the Burditt Lake Block bring a high-grade exploration component to the Project.”
+“The obscured favorable geology and proximity to major structural corridors that correlate to both New Gold’s Rainy River Gold-Silver Mine as well as First Mining Finance’s Cameron Gold Project suggest that our Rainy Gold claim blocks have the potential to host undiscovered gold and base metal mineralization,” said Mike Romanik, President of GoldON.
+“Year-round access and infrastructure are excellent; and the claims we recently added to our Burditt Lake Block bring a high-grade exploration component to the Project.”

-GoldON recently optioned 33 unpatented mining claims in the Rainy River Greenstone Belt of northwestern Ontario.
-The original option agreement announced in October 2016 included 26 claims over three distinct, non-contiguous claim blocks (Tait, Off Lake & Burditt Lake) and the option agreement was amended in June 2017 to include seven additional claims ajoining the Burditt Lake Block.
-The 33 claims, which make up the Rainy Gold Project, now include the Tait Block consisting of 1 claim covering 128 hectares; the Off Lake Block consisting of 8 claims covering 1,248 hectares; and the Burditt Lake Block consisting of 24 claims covering ~4,512 hectares.
+GoldON acquired 32 unpatented mining claims in the Rainy River Greenstone Belt of northwestern Ontario.
+The original option agreement announced in October 2016 included three distinct, non-contiguous claim blocks (Tait, Off Lake & Burditt Lake) and the option agreement was amended in June 2017 to include seven additional claims ajoining the Burditt Lake Block.
+The 32 claims, which make up the Rainy Gold Project, now include the Tait Block consisting of 1 claim covering 128 hectares; the Off Lake Block consisting of 8 claims covering 736 hectares; and the Burditt Lake Block consisting of 23 claims covering 4,496 hectares.

-Intermediate gold producer New Gold Inc. is leading activity in the Rainy River Greenstone Belt with the development of its Rainy River Au-Ag Project, which is scheduled to transition from construction to operation in the third quarter of 2017
+Intermediate gold producer New Gold Inc. is leading activity in the Rainy River Greenstone Belt with the development of its Rainy River Au-Ag Mne, where commercial production commenced in October 2017.
+According to New Gold’s website

 , their new mine contains proven and probable reserves of 3.8 million ounces of gold and 9.4 million ounces of silver as well as measured and indicated resources of 2.6 million ounces of gold and 10.0 million ounces of silver.
 New Gold also continues to focus on the discovery of additional gold resources with the potential to enhance and extend the commercial life of the project.